1. Establish routines for babies around 2-4 months for safety and comfort.

 When and how should I start?

-Although you may want to keep a tight schedule for feeding and sleeping habits, it’s important to mention that you should never deny food or sleep when your baby seems to need it because it’s not the “right time.”
-Even if your baby just ate an hour ago, you should feed your little one if he’s crying out of hunger.
+Although you may want to keep a tight schedule for feeding and sleeping habits, it’s important to mention that you should never deny food or sleep when your baby seems to need it because it’s not the “right time”.
+Even if your baby just ate an hour ago, you should feed your little one if they’re crying out of hunger.